-Working alongside Reading + West Architects, and Bridget Reading id, who have completely re-designed the space in this beautiful Grade II listed house, the garden incorporates contemporary elements that sit comfortably with the traditional elements of the building.
-With the barn element of the house stretching over 35m in length, the key to the design was to create a series of compartmentalized spaces, without compromising the feeling of openness and the views beyond.
-We used perennial planting, combined with low evergreen hedging, to define separated spaces; these spaces include a pool terrace, a firepit set within a sunken seating space, a breakfast terrace and a tennis court.
-We also created additional space for parking and introduced new tree and other planting to the front of the house.
+Working alongside Reading + West Architects, and Bridget Reading id, the garden incorporates contemporary elements that sit comfortably with the traditional elements of the building.
+The key to the design was creating a series of compartmentalized spaces, without compromising the feeling of openness and the views beyond.
+Perennial planting, combined with low evergreen hedging, defines separated spaces; these spaces include a pool terrace, a firepit set within a sunken seating space, a breakfast terrace and a tennis court.

 This Townhouse was one of five recently renovated in Leinster Square by Alchemi Group, a property development management company placing a high emphasis on architectural interior design.
-We were asked to develop design proposals for the outside spaces as part of a staging of the townhouse prior to sale.
 The outdoor spaces were a key part to delivering the boutique, modern day living style proposition of the homes.
-We worked closely with Alchemi's design partner, Studio L, London with a brief to develop spaces that complemented the interior design.
-The spaces were disparate and we introduced Cor-ten steel elements to create a unified structural approach for each individual area.
+We introduced Cor-ten steel elements to create a unified structural approach for each individual area.
 On the roof terrace this took the form of a cor-ten picture frame for a green wall on one side, and bespoke fabricated planters for the jasmine screening on the other side.
-The light well stood 5m beneath the roof terrace level, and we created cor-ten curves to span and connect the two visible sides.
-We then sourced a range of beautiful planters and furniture to complete the spaces and to reinforce the character of the interiors.
+Cor-ten curves span and connect the two visible sides of the light well, with beautiful planters and furniture completing the spaces and reinforcing the character of the interiors.

 The garden space is entered and viewed from two levels, above and below the natural garden level.
-A focal point at the back was therefore essential, to consolidate the views from the house, and to create a strong focal point that took the eye away from the houses behind the garden.
-We achieved this by placing a huge water wall at the end of the enclosed entertaining space.
+The water wall at the back creates a strong focal point that takes the eye away from the houses behind the garden.
 The water wall is clad in horizontal strips of black limestone, with the water flow set so that the water gently adheres to the face of the wall, catching light and shadows, and dramatically lit at night.
-Three Katsura trees, which have an aroma of burnt sugar in Autumn, are planted within squares cut out of the deck.
+Three Katsura trees are planted within squares cut out of the deck.
 A grid of a further three trees are set on the boundary to provide further screening.
-The planted borders feature a range of architectural plant species that include Hedychium, Zantedeschia, Euphorbia and Melianthus.

-Like many London homes that have been extended out into the garden, a key element for the design involved incorporating a large excavated basement area and determining how to transition from this space up onto the natural garden level.
-The extension, designed by RDA Architects, at 11m across, pretty much mirrored the width of the garden, and, to avoid the lower terrace space feeling hemmed in or too remote from the rest of the garden, a tiered step unit was created for the transition.
+Like many renovated London homes a key element for the design involved incorporating a large excavated basement area and determining how to transition from this space up onto the natural garden level.
+The extension, designed by RDA Architects, mirrored the width of the garden, and, to avoid the lower terrace space feeling hemmed in or too remote from the rest of the garden, a tiered step unit was created for the transition.
 The unit comprised layers of single and double height steps, together with a built-in BBQ and herb bed, and glass balustrades beside the steps.
-The layering effect for the unit was reinforced by using stacked pieces of York stone to create a series of horizontal lines that line up across each element, divided by glass balustrades to guide you up to the lawn level.
 A series of clipped hedges of varying heights defines spaces in the garden that include a late sun terrace, a large vegetable growing area, and a separated children’s play surface.

-The extension added to this house, like those for many London homes, was designed to let more light into the living spaces.
-This made the entire garden space visible, and, with Clients who had furnished their home with a stunning collection of mid century furniture, our design used a modernist footprint to echo the strong rectilinear lines of the furniture.
-This also had the effect, using lines of tightly clipped evergreen hedging, of both preventing the eye from taking in the whole garden in one view, whilst also creating pockets of interest.
-A row of pleached trees were carefully placed to screen the roof of a large home office at the back of the garden, which largely makes the structure disappear, and also created a deck terrace for dining in the garden.
+The extension added to this house made the entire garden space visible, and, with Clients who had furnished their home with a stunning collection of mid century furniture, our design used a modernist footprint to echo the strong rectilinear lines of the furniture.
+Lines of tightly clipped evergreen hedging prevent the eye from taking in the whole garden in one view, whilst also creating pockets of interest.
+A row of pleached trees were carefully placed to screen the roof of a large home office at the back of the garden, and also framed a deck terrace for dining in the garden.